 My husband looked rather alarmed when I mentioned a beach on Lac Brome.
 Reading his mind, I assured him that the lake was not FILLED WITH DUCKS, and ignoring his skepticism, we drove along the picturesque lake until we reached the easy-to-find beach.
 Parking was the only entrance fee and cost us 10$ for the day (though we only stayed about an hour), and there’s no per person fee, which was nice.

-There’s a large parking lot, a lovely building which houses the kayak rental booth, a canteen, washrooms and change rooms, and where I saw a Hippocampe beach wheelchair parked.
+There’s a large parking lot, a lovely building that houses the kayak rental booth, a canteen, washrooms, and change rooms, and where I saw a Hippocampe beach wheelchair parked.

 There are plenty of picnic tables, many shaded, and while the beach is very small, there was plenty of room to spread out when we were there on a warm Saturday.
 The sand here is NOT soft and fluffy, but the boys enjoyed filling their buckets with pebbles and tried to catch minnows in the shallow water.